-CUR 611.
-CLASSROOM MANAGEMENT.
-A study of effective techniques for management and discipline in the classroom setting.
-Emphasis placed on current research and literature.
+HSE 539.
+SCHOOL HEALTH INSTRUCTION.
+Principles, methods, and materials for teaching elementary and secondary health based on the National Health Education Standards.
+Extensive literature review of health risk behaviors con-fronting todays K-12 students.
 This course may be cross-listed (combined) with other sections of the same course or with another course with similar enough content to warrant combination.
-3
+3 (F)